Tool Safety · 2–5 min talk

 Safety Reminders

-- Inspect the blade and guard before use.
+• Inspect the miter saw before use.

 Ask the Crew